 Our lawyers have significant experience working with minors who have been charged with delinquent behavior.
 We’ll work closely with your family to help you understand the options and potential outcomes.
 That way, your child will have a detailed understanding of how complex decisions can impact their future.

 Not every arrest or allegation has to result in formal criminal charges.
 In fact, depending upon the circumstances, police and prosecutors have leeway to resolve cases outside of the formal process.

 Our lawyers will start negotiating with the prosecutors right away to try to get the charges dropped.
 We can advocate for alternative forms of punishment.
 We’ll do everything we can to keep your child’s record clean.

 In more serious cases, we’ll fight to keep your child out of adult court.
 When the charges are serious, it’s always possible that the prosecutors will try to transfer your child into the adult criminal justice system.
 This is never a good outcome.
 It would expose your child to serious prison time, financial penalties, and more.

-At Edgett Law Firm, we’ve worked on just about every type of criminal case you can imagine.
+At the Edgett Law Firm, we’ve worked on just about every type of criminal case you can imagine.
 We know the system and the types of evidence that the prosecution will take seriously.
-If your child has gotten into trouble in Collin County, give us a call today to learn more about how we can help and establish an attorney client relationship.
+If your child has gotten into trouble in Collin County, give us a call today to learn more about how we can help and establish an attorney-client relationship.